 “But isn’t strength my ability to exert?” you ask.
 While what they can bench or deadlift is what people brag about, it’s on the eccentric, or lowering/releasing, portion of a lift that your muscle control is really tested and your strength gains are made.
 “What's misunderstood is that a muscle is able to exert much more force in the negative portion of a movement,” says Philadelphia-area personal trainer Brandon Mentore.
 If you're flinging weights around you leave a lot of strength development potential on the table.”
 To that end...

-Hand in hand with rest is recovery, which happens most optimally for muscles while you’re off in dreamland.
-“Sleep is when the body produces muscle growing hormones like growth hormone and testosterone used to repair muscle proteins,” McCall says.
+Hand-in-hand with rest is recovery, which happens most optimally for muscles while you’re off in dreamland.
+“Sleep is when the body produces muscle-growing hormones like growth hormone and testosterone used to repair muscle proteins,” McCall says.
 That repair process is when the muscle fibers that haves been micro-damaged from your lifting session rebuilds, stronger than ever.
-So get your zzzs—aiming for 8 hours a night.
+So get your Zs—aiming for eight hours a night.

 10. Isolation exercises are better than multijoint moves